sreenathkspanikker/weather-forecast/README.md

 ### Deployment

-For deployement i have benn used Netlify[https://app.netlify.com/]
+For deployement i have used Netlify[https://app.netlify.com/]